Smoke and carbon monoxide detectors may be disposed in the trash.

 Older ionization smoke detectors containing the the very weak radioactive isotope Americium-241 are not considered hazardous (click on "smoke detectors" at MassDEP site) .

-If they contain a non-alkaline battery, the battery must be removed and recycled properly.
+If a detector contain a non-alkaline battery, the battery must be removed and recycled properly.

-They are not made in a way that can be easily deconstructed to their components, which is necessary for recycling any product.
-Curie Pack's website says they will recycle smoke detectors for $8 each, if you mail them in.
+Detectors are not made in a way that can be easily deconstructed to their components, which is necessary for recycling any product.
+Curie Pack's website says they will deconstruct and recycle smoke detectors for $8 each, if you mail them in.